DOM-Digital-Online-Media/element-web-counseling/README.md

 to the tame & not-so-tame dragons (gotchas) which exist in the codebase.

-The idea of Element is to be a relatively lightweight "skin" of customisations on top of the underlying `matrix-react-sdk`. `matrix-react-sdk` provides both the higher and lower level React components useful for building Matrix communication apps using React.
+The idea of Element is to be a relatively lightweight "skin" of customisations on top of the underlying `@dom-digital-online-media/matrix-react-sdk`. `@dom-digital-online-media/matrix-react-sdk` provides both the higher and lower level React components useful for building Matrix communication apps using React.